KowalewskiBartlomiej/KowalewskiBartlomiej/README.md

 ### Hi there 👋, I'm Bartłomiej Kowalewski
-I am a second-year student in the second degree of Computer Science at Poznan University of Technology
+I am a MSc in Computer Science (Data Processing Technologies) at Poznan University of Technology.

 #### Skills:
 * SQL